GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Abstract

 \section{Abstract}

-Text classification is a fundamental task in data mining, pivotal to various applications such as tabular understanding and recommendation.
-Although neural network-based models, such as CNN and BERT, have demonstrated remarkable performance in text classification, their effectiveness heavily relies on abundant labeled training data.
-This dependency makes these models less effective in dynamic few-shot text classification, where labeled data is scarce, and new target labels frequently appear based on application needs.
-Recently, large language models (LLMs) have shown promise due to their extensive pretraining and contextual understanding ability.
-Current approaches provide LLMs with text inputs, candidate labels, and additional side information (e.g., descriptions) to classify texts.
-However, their effectiveness is hindered by the increased input size and the noise introduced through side information processing.
-To address these limitations, we propose a graph-based online retrieval-augmented generation framework, namely GORAG, for dynamic few-shot text classification.
-Rather than treating each input independently, GORAG constructs and maintains a weighted graph by extracting side information across all target texts.
-In this graph, text keywords and labels are represented as nodes, with edges indicating the correlations between them.
-To model these correlations, GORAG employs an edge weighting mechanism to prioritize the importance and reliability of extracted information and dynamically retrieves relevant context using a minimum-cost spanning tree tailored for each text input.
-Empirical evaluations demonstrate that GORAG outperforms existing approaches by providing more comprehensive and precise contextual information.
+Text classification is vital for Web for Good applications like hate speech and misinformation detection.
+However, traditional models (e.g., BERT) often fail in dynamic few-shot settings where labeled data are scarce, and target labels frequently evolve.
+While Large Language Models (LLMs) show promise in few-shot settings, their performance is often hindered by increased input size in dynamic evolving scenarios.
+To address these issues, we propose \textbf{GORAG}, a \textbf{G}raph-based \textbf{O}nline \textbf{R}etrieval-\textbf{A}ugmented \textbf{G}eneration framework for dynamic few-shot text classification.
+GORAG constructs and maintains a weighted graph of keywords and text labels, representing their correlations as edges.
+To model these correlations, GORAG employs an edge weighting mechanism to prioritize the importance and reliability of extracted information and dynamically retrieves relevant context using a tailored minimum-cost spanning tree for each input.
+Empirical evaluations show GORAG outperforms existing approaches by providing more comprehensive and precise contextual information.
+Our code is released at: \url{https://github.com/Wyb0627/GORAG}.